 - Freeze for up to 6 months.

-- Defrost overnight in fridge or add whole beans directly to Chili or soup and cook through.
+- Defrost overnight in the fridge or add whole beans directly to Chili or soup and cook through.

 Don’t throw the ends of your bread away of stale bread away!